What does post-market surveillance mean for you as a legal manufacturer?

 We shape the list of clinical claims and figure out the actual clinical claims and increase the success rate your device.

 The next step is to define proper parameter that will be tested in clinical trials.
 Should you choose the wrong claims and parameter for testing, the whole clinical trial is useless.

 We make sure that your product is compliant with the existing standards and regulations.

-We develop the PMS plan for your and implement every step of that plan.
-Instead of spending way too much time on project and team management, you can focus on the essentials of your business while we watch your back and take care of the PMS.
+We develop the PMS plan for your product portfolio and implement every step of that plan.
+Instead of spending way too much time on project and team management, you can focus on the essentials of your business while we take care of the PMS.

 Do not hesitate to ask us how a PMS could look like for your project.
 Simply use our contact form for this purpose.

 Project management for development of a class IIb/ III product

 The company: Internationally active medical technology company in the field of orthopedic implants and instruments.

 The task: Review and set-up of processes for CE marking and product registration of medical devices.